 Vietnam has 44 per cent tree coverage, of which one per cent is primary forest, 74 per cent is secondary forest, and 25 per cent is plantations.
 Tree cover has been growing at an annual rate of one per cent thanks to a policy prioritising the establishment of protection and production plantations.
 In 2013, the timber harvested from natural forests equated to just one per cent of the 8 million cubic metres from plantations.

 Vietnam also imports timber from more than 80 countries for processing and re-export.
 Control of imported timber to ensure it is legally harvested is a key part the timber legality assurance system Vietnam is developing.
 Vietnam’s efforts to ensure the legality of its timber products therefore have great potential to address illegality not only in Vietnam but across the world.

 Vietnam’s main timber product exports are furniture, woodchips and paper.
-In 2014, the timber trade between Vietnam and the EU was worth an estimated USD 705 million.
+In 2016, the value of Vietnam’s wood and wood product exports to the EU was USD 736 million (source: Go Viet -January/February 2017 [PDF]).

 What is a VPA?